Fatma-Nur-Azman/Data-Science/README.md

-I created notes by doing exercises with Python visualization libraries such as Matplotlib and Seaborn, and I wanted to share these notes to contribute to those who want to progress in visualization.
+I created notes by doing exercises with Python and Python's libraries like Matplotlib and Seaborn.
+I wanted to share these exercises to contribute to those who want to progress in Python.

 </br>
 </br>